-7.4 Secondary assessments
+7.3 Secondary assessments

-- 7.4.1 Secondary assessments may take the form of: - a. supplementary assessment or examination - b. deferred assessment or examination - c. special consideration. - 7.4.2 Secondary assessments: - a. must test the same areas of skill and knowledge that the original assessment was intended to test - b. must be consistent with the assessment criteria stated in the course outline - c. will be scheduled after the primary assessment or examination period - d. may not be available for courses that involve practice-based learning - e. will not be granted on the grounds that the student had mistaken the time or place of the examination, or missed the due date for an assessment. - 7.4.3 Students who have an access plan may undertake their assessment for the first time during the secondary assessment period.
-The full range of grades will be available.

-- 7.4.4 Secondary assessments are scheduled in the next available examination period.
-Secondary assessments that cannot be scheduled in the next available examination period are arranged in consultation between schools and Student and Academic Services, and will normally occur within a regular assessment period. - 7.4.5 Campus Central or a UniSA partner administration office will enter an assessment flag on the student's record once the student has been approved for secondary assessment.
-The flag will indicate which form of secondary assessment has been granted and will exclude the student's record from the primary round of academic review reports. - 7.4.6 A course coordinator may only authorise a variation to the date for entering secondary assessment grades in exceptional circumstances.
+- 7.3.1 Secondary assessments may take the form of: - a. supplementary assessment or examination - b. deferred assessment or examination - c. special consideration. - 7.3.2 Secondary assessments: - a. must test the same areas of skill and knowledge that the original final assessment was intended to test - b. must be consistent with the assessment criteria stated in the course outline - c. will be scheduled after the primary assessment or examination period - d. may not be available for courses that involve practice-based learning - e. will not be granted on the grounds that the student had mistaken the time or place of the examination, or missed the due date for an assessment. - 7.3.3 Applications for deferred assessment or examination, or special consideration, will be considered on the basis of unexpected or exceptional circumstances (see clauses 7.5 and 7.6 below).
+If a student requests more than one secondary assessment opportunity in the same course, the request will be referred to the Director: Student and Academic Services (or nominee) for decision. - 7.3.4 In cases where multiple applications for secondary assessments are received from the same student over the duration of their program, additional support will be offered, for example via referral for academic counselling or referral to the Student Engagement Unit. - 7.3.5 Decision-making relating to secondary assessments will be underpinned by the following principles: - (i) the University will make the assumption that requests from students are made in good faith; - (ii) the University aims to achieve outcomes that are in the best interests of students and which are educative and supportive; and - (iii) there is an expectation that students will engage in efforts to address difficulties they face due to unexpected or exceptional circumstances. - 7.3.6 Secondary examinations are scheduled in the next available examination period.
+Secondary examinations that cannot be scheduled in the next available examination period are arranged in consultation between Academic Units and Student and Academic Services, and will normally occur within a regular assessment period. - 7.3.7 Campus Central or a UniSA partner administration office will enter an assessment flag on the student's record once the student has been approved for secondary assessment.
+The flag will indicate which form of secondary assessment has been granted and will exclude the student's record from the primary round of academic review reports. - 7.3.8 A course coordinator may only authorise a variation to the date for entering secondary assessment grades in exceptional circumstances.
 The course co-ordinator must inform Campus Central or UniSA partner administration office to override the secondary assessment grade entry date.
-The flag will exclude the student record from academic review reports until the flag has expired. - 7.4.7 Final results for secondary assessments, including the original fail grade if a student did not complete the secondary assessment, are included in the round of academic review reports that follow the secondary assessment period.
+The flag will exclude the student record from academic review reports until the flag has expired.

+- 7.3.9 Final results for secondary assessments, including the original grade if a student did not complete the secondary assessment, are included in the round of academic review reports that follow the secondary assessment period. - 7.3.10 On a case by case basis, students who have an access plan may be permitted to undertake the final examination in a course for the first time during the secondary assessment period.
+This option will only be permitted for students whose access plan includes provision for accommodations relating to examinations, and on the advice of an Access and Inclusion Adviser.

-7.5 Supplementary assessment or examination
+7.4 Supplementary assessment or examination